irccom/script-runner/README.md

 Between each line, a `PING/PONG` may be used to confirm timings (along with the `->` lines) and are automagically responded to and ignored.
 Because of this, this framework can't be used to test the `PING` or `PONG` commands/messages.

 The tool outputs the traffic received by each client, delineated nicely.

+## Assumptions
+This tool assumes:

+- No other clients are connected to the server.
+- Any spam-protection, filtering, or reconnection throttling has been disabled.

+If these assumptions are not true, the bundled scripts may fail and break in surprising ways.